namanpatidar800/codevector-task/README.md

   ON products (category, created_at DESC, id DESC);
 ```

-PostgreSQL can satisfy the entire query (filter + order + cursor) from this index alone — no table heap access needed (index-only scan).
-This keeps page loads fast even at 200k rows.
+PostgreSQL can satisfy the entire query (filter + order + cursor) from this index alone — no table heap scan needed.
+This keeps every page load fast even at 200k rows.

 ---